RichardMidnight/sd/README.md

 .

-# TO MAKE AN IMAGE FILE:
+# TO MAKE AN IMAGE FILE

    1) Boot your Pi to your Master SD-card as above.